dodge-research-group/thztools/paper/paper.md

 domain [@mohtashemi2021].
 To support this mode of analysis, the `THzTools` package provides functionality and documentation that are unavailable in existing THz-TDS analysis software [@peretti2019; @tayvah2021; @lee2023].
-It provides functions to simulate THz-TDS measurements, apply a freqeuncy response function to a THz-TDS waveform, characterize the noise of a THz-TDS system, and fit a parameterized frequency response function to a pair of input and output waveforms.
+It provides functions to simulate THz-TDS measurements, apply a frequency response function to a THz-TDS waveform, characterize the noise of a THz-TDS system, and fit a parameterized frequency response function to a pair of input and output waveforms.